slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Never get so busy making a living that you forget to make a life.'*

+> *'As you walk and eat and travel be where you are.
+Otherwise you will miss most of your life.' -- Siddhartha Guatama*

 HINTS:

 100 blocks a day - wait but why

+HOWEVER:

+> *'Live not in dreams but in contemplation of a reality that is perhaps the future.' -- Rainer Rilke*

 <!--
+> *'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
+You are already naked.
+There is no reason not to follow your heart.' -- Steve Jobs*

 > *'Just because you use your eyes, doesn’t mean you see what’s actually there.' -- Murray Carter*

 > *'If you are waiting for anything in order to live and love without holding back, then you suffer.' -- David Deida*